mobify/vellum/README.md

 4. `$frontrow-layer` is your last resort for moving content forward.
 Likely a modal dialog.

 #### Shorthand Variables
 This is a place to collect quick ways to write certain properties that you re-use often.
-We basically just declare a default `$border` here.
+We only declare a default `$border` here but you could add any you need.

 ## Special Thanks